Apratim08/Stereo-vision-parallel-computing-/README.md

-## CS267 Final Project - Parallelizing Stereo Vision for Driverless
+# CS267 Final Project - Parallelizing Stereo Vision for Driverless Applications

-Applications

-Apratim Banerjee

-MEng EECS

-apratimbanerjee@berkeley.edu terence.neo@berkeley.edu

-Terence Neo

-MEng EECS

-Zeid Solh
+Contributors: Apratim Banerjee, Terence Neo, Zeid Solh

-MEng EECS

-zeidsolh@berkeley.edu

 April 2024

-1 Introduction
+## 1 Introduction

-View the code at: [GitHub](https://github.com/zeidsolh/cs267finalproject)[ ](https://github.com/zeidsolh/cs267finalproject)[Repo](https://github.com/zeidsolh/cs267finalproject).

-Stereo vision (depth perception using two cameras) plays a crucial role in self-driving cars by

-building a 3D understanding of the surrounding environment.
-However, processing these images
+Stereo vision (depth perception using two cameras) plays a crucial role in self-driving cars by building a 3D understanding of the surrounding environment.

-in real-time, essential to quick reactions, can be computationally expensive, presenting a critical

-bottleneck to self-driving car technology.
+However, processing these images in real-time, essential to quick reactions, can be computationally expensive, presenting a critical bottleneck to self-driving car technology.

 One possible application of parallel computing that we will work on for the course project is the